 The total cost of smoking to the economy is substantial and, contrary to popular belief, is not outweighed by tax revenue on tobacco.
-The Policy Exchange, in their 2010 report 'Cough Up', estimate that the annual cost to the economy is as much as £13.74bn.
-Tax revenue contributes £10bn annually.
+The Policy Exchange, in their 2010 report 'Cough Up', estimate that the annual cost to the economy is as much as $\pounds13.74$ bn.
+Tax revenue contributes $\pounds10$ bn annually.
 The report states:-

-10 Board of Science and Education.
+&lt;sup>9 Board of Science and Education.
 Smoking and reproductive life.
 The impact of smoking on sexual, reproductive and child health.
+2014, British Medical Association.